& Quality Management

 NSWC-11 (National Surface Warfare Center, Crane Division, 2011).
 Since

-shipboard equipment, it has literally no importance for mechanical
+equipment, it has almost no importance for mechanical components in

-Mil-HDBK-217 is the most popular standard in Europe, followed by
+Worldwide, Mil-HDBK-217 is the most popular standard, followed by

 Each of these standards have unique advantages and disadvantages.
 The

 failure rates on component level across standards can be terribly

 Sometimes the analyst has a real choice and can therefore identify the

 In most cases however the analyst must use the standard mandated by the

 customer, authoritiy, political interests and conventions of the